apocalyptech/pystarboundmap/README.md

    a bit slow but not too bad (though this is before adding in being able to highlight/click on tiles)
  - Parse render templates properly
+ - "Attach" objects/plants to Tile objects so they can be reported in the mouseover notifications
+ - Focus/raise/whatever the main window after the progress bar closes
+   - Seriously, why can't I get this to work?

 LICENSE
 -------